Our Mission

 Board Chair

 Jack Gilroy is a dedicated organizer, educator, author, and playwright with a lifelong commitment to peace, social justice, and anti-war advocacy.
 A US military veteran, Jack co-founded Frutas!, a nonprofit supporting education, sustainable farming, and infrastructure in impoverished communities in Mexico.
 He has served as President of the Binghamton chapter of Veterans for Peace and as Chair of the Social Action Committee at the Broome County Council of Churches.
 As an educator in the US and Australia, Jack guided students in activism for nuclear disarmament, environmental protection, and anti-apartheid efforts, influencing policies and earning media recognition.
-A prolific writer, his works explore themes of conscience, war, and resistance, and he was honored with the 2024 Pax Christi Metro New York Award. -
+A prolific writer, his works explore themes of conscience, war, and resistance.
+He has been honored with the 2024 Pax Christi Metro New York Award, the 2025 Veterans For Peace Howard Zinn Award, and the 2025 Peace Action NYS Teach Truth Educator Award. -

 Nydia Leaf